-So far in The Wheel of Life blog we have talked about Fitness and Nutrition.
-Today we are going to address Restoration.
-How do you restore your energy, vitality and health?
-The definition of restoration is “the action of returning something to a former owner, place, or condition.”
-Number one there is an action; it doesn’t happen without exerting effort.
-Secondly, something is being returned to a former condition.
+Restoring your body, mind, and spirit is a key part of being physically and emotionally healthy.
+So, how do you restore your energy, vitality, and fitness?
+Let’s look at the definition of restoration, which is “the action of returning something to a former owner, place, or condition.”
+First, it is an action, which means it doesn’t happen without exerting effort.
+Second, it involves returning something to a former condition.

-Restore your body, mind and spirit through recreation, re-set the mind, refresh the spirit to revitalize your well-being!
-Re-set your life on the path of health.
+Restore your body, mind, and spirit through fitness, nutrition, sleep, and recreation.
+Reset the mind and refresh the spirit to revitalize your well-being!
+Reset your life on the path of health.

 Commit to Fit!
 One life, One body… Care for it!